 Where to try: Tibetan Kitchen, Mcleodganj, and Dharamshala.

 Are you looking for something to satiate that sweet craving after a satisfying meal?
 We have the perfect dessert for you!
 One of the most toothsome dishes in Himachali cuisine, Mittha is the most sought-after sweet dish of Himachal Pradesh.
-A beloved among Traditional foods of Himachal Pradesh, this sweet dish is a must-savory dessert served on special occasions, weddings, and parties.
+A beloved among the best Traditional foods of Himachal Pradesh, this sweet dish is a must-savory dessert served on special occasions, weddings, and parties.
 The traditional sweet dish comprises sweetened rice garnished with saffron, raisins, and dry fruits.
 For those guests who love to end their meals on a sweet note, Mittha should definitely be on your list!

 Where to try: Eateries all across Himachal, Himachali Rasoi in Shimla.

 15. Auriya Kaddu

 Himachali Pahari Auriya Kaddu, locally called "Kaddu Ka Khatta" is a simple, local dish comprising delicious stir fries made with chunks of pumpkin.
 An important part of the cuisine of Himachal Pradesh, the dish is famous among locals residing in the land of beautiful snow-capped mountains.
 Cooked in pahadi style, the pumpkin is stir-fried and seasoned with turmeric powder, asafoetida, panch phoran, bay leaves, dry mango powder, and green chilies.
 When the dish is cooked with mustard oil and stir-fried using ground raw rice and mustard seeds, it gives the pumpkin a flavorful, nutty crunchiness.
 When paired with hot Phulka and Kala Chana, the tangy, flavorful, and spicy Auriya Kaddu makes a filling, delectable feast.